-CIT Bank’s high-yield savings account has won a host of awards for its online savings account, which at 1.75% APY, is 25 times the national average.
+CIT Bank’s high-yield savings account has won a host of awards for its online savings account, which at 1.85% APY, is 25 times the national average.
 That is a lot.
 CIT Bank is FDIC insured.
 To earn this rate, CIT requires a $100 minimum deposit, and setup of a new account takes less than 5 minutes (I tried it).
-You can make deposits by:
+(Also, the CIT CD has one of the highest rates at I’ve found: 2.5%).
+You can make checking deposits by:

 - Electronic transfer

 BBVA Compass is a growing U.S. bank whose online accounts are extremely user-friendly.
 Account holders enjoy a network of more than 55,000 ATMs nationwide, and a really great money market rate of 1.7% APY for 12 months for new accounts — no matter how much you deposit (it makes me crazy when banks advertise a high interest rate — only to disclose in the fine print that it only applies to like $500,000 deposits.
 None of that baloney with BBVA Compass!).
 Just $25 to get started, a great app, and takes less than 5 minutes to apply and fund your account.